zjshi/Maast/README.md

 ### Genotype SNPs step by step

-#### Step 1: Call SNP with a collection of whole genome assemblies
+#### Step 1a: Call SNP with a collection of whole genome assemblies
 `maast genomes --fna-dir /path/to/genomes/ --rep-fna /path/to/rep_genome.fna --out-dir /path/Maast/output/`

 Note:
 By default, Maast first collapsed redundancy in the input genomes and then call common SNPs from a subset of tag genomes.
 It also automatically identifies a centroid-genome and use it for the representative genome.

-Upon the successful running, this step will produce several important files that are required for downstream steps.
+Upon a successful run, this step will produce several important files that are required for downstream steps.
 * reference.fna (Reference genome that provides genomic coordinate for SNPs)
 * core_snps.vcf (SNP catalog)
 * tag_paths.list (Selected tag genomes)

-#### Step 1: Call SNPs from a set of whole genomes without redundancy reduction
+#### Step 1b: Call SNPs from a set of whole genomes without redundancy reduction

 `maast genomes --fna-dir /path/to/genomes/ --rep-fna /path/to/rep_genome.fna --out-dir /path/Maast/output/ --skip-centroid --keep-redundancy`

-#### Step 1: Call SNPs with customized Min. prevalence and MAF thresholds
+#### Step 1c: Call SNPs with customized minimum prevalence and minor allele frequency (MAF) thresholds

 `maast genomes --fna-dir /path/to/genomes/ --rep-fna /path/to/rep_genome.fna --out-dir /path/Maast/output/ --min-prev 0.95 --snp-freq 0.001`